The following professionals lent their expertise to this article:

 In

-Many online DNP programs recognize this and offer non-clinical tracks that replace bedside rotations with leadership-focused, project-based practice hours.
-These programs help you meet the required 1,000 post-baccalaureate practice hours without returning to patient-facing clinicals.
+These programs help you meet the required 1,000 post-baccalaureate practice hours without “returning to the beside”.

-Below, you’ll find five high-quality online DNP programs with no new clinical rotations, plus details on how they work, what to expect, and who they’re best for.
+Below, you’ll find five high-quality online DNP programs with no patient-facing clinical rotations, plus details on how they work, what to expect, and who they’re best for.

 Program Previews: Online DNP Programs with No Clinicals